Initial value problem

-In multivariable calculus, an initial value problem (Note: Also called a Cauchy problem by some authors.)
+In calculus, an initial value problem (Note: Also called a Cauchy problem by some authors.)
 (IVP) is an ordinary differential equation together with an initial condition which specifies the value of the unknown function at a given point in the domain.
 Modeling a system in physics or other sciences frequently amounts to solving an initial value problem.
-In that context, the differential initial value is an equation which specifies how the system evolves with time given the initial conditions of the problem.
+In that context, the IVP is a differential equation which specifies how the system evolves with time plus the initial conditions of the problem.